theleftcoast/swarm-simplex-bootstrap/readme.md

 ```

 ### Constraints
-Constraints are functional requirements that define valid regions of the problem space that a minimization algorithm can search.
+Constraints are functional requirements that define valid regions of the problem space.
 A complete constraint specification must include a constraint function, any optional arguments (args and kwargs), and constraint type (inequality type).
 More than one constraint can be specified to define a problem space.

 A valid constraints list is a list of constraint dictionaries.
 + [{const_dict}, ... ,{const_dict}]